toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - How to size a sub view by adding .frame(width:, height:)
 - How to create a thumbnail map view

+### Week 10

+- How to fetch timezone data via API
+- How to fetch sunrise/sunset time data via API
+- How to convert date format using DateFormatter()
+- How to use ProgressView()

 ## Changelog

 ### Milestone 1